 A couple years ago, while randomly browsing the internet, Iran across this title: Telling Lies for Fun and Profit by Lawrence Block.
 (His books are good.)
 It’s a book on writing and the title got me thinking.
 I never picked up the book, but the title stuck in my head.
 A story is made up,… Continue reading L is for Lies

 “Boss, boss, wait up!”
 She continued walking, heels clicking on the sidewalk.
 Squeak ran to catch up.
 “C’mon.
 Don’t be like that.
 I only meant you should -” She stopped and whirled on him.
 “I will not now or ever offer my blood to any sanguisuge.
 I’ll hear no more of this, do you understand,… Continue reading Friday Flash: Red Sun

-This isn’t quite what I hoped it would be, but it’s done now.🙂 City lights gleamed in the distance.
+This isn’t quite what I hoped it would be, but it’s done now. 🙂 City lights gleamed in the distance.
 They were pinpricks of life, of hope.
 He automatically searched out the building with the spire made of stacked metal gargoyle skulls.
 Even obscured by wet and fog, it was beautiful.
-His family lived there,… Continue reading Friday Flash: Escape
+His family lived… Continue reading Friday Flash: Escape

 Helen provided a prompt: write a 100 word story using the words cylinder, goglet and liberate.
-I managed to use all three words, but I am afraid I could not quite figure out how to turn it into a 100 word story.😦 The goglet took shape under her careful, gnarled fingers.
-The thick cylinder of… Continue reading Friday Flash: The Goglet
+I managed to use all three words, but I am afraid I could not quite figure out how to turn it into a 100 word story. 😦 The goglet took shape under her careful, gnarled fingers.
+The thick cylinder… Continue reading Friday Flash: The Goglet